pBogey/hello-world/README.md

 Decided to use this repository as a journal through my learning process.
 So far I have used the following materials:

+- A lot of stack overflow
-How to Think Like a Computer Scientist: Learning with Python<br>
+- How to Think Like a Computer Scientist: Learning with Python<br>
-How to Think Like a Computer Scientist: Learning with Python 3 3rd Edition<br>
+- How to Think Like a Computer Scientist: Learning with Python 3 3rd Edition<br>
-Fluent Python
+- Fluent Python